komal7-alpha/7-Days-Interview-Revision-Data-Analyst/README.md

 ---

-## Day 1 – Python Absolute Basics
+## Day 1 – Absolute Basics (Python + SQL + Excel)

-### Topics
+### Python Topics
 - What is Python (2-line explanation)
 - Data types: int, float, string
 - Collections: list, tuple, dictionary
 - for loop
-- if-else
-- Functions
+- Functions (basic)

-### You Must Be Able To
-- Write a basic loop
-- Write a simple function
-- Explain code line by line

-### Interview-Level Explanation
-"I use Python mainly for data cleaning, automation, and ETL tasks.
-I focus on clear and readable logic."

----

-## Day 2 – SQL Absolute Basics

-### Topics
+### SQL Topics
 - What is SQL
 - SELECT
 - WHERE
 - ORDER BY

+### Excel Topics
+- SUM
+- COUNT
+- Basic IF formula

+### You Must Be Able To
+- Write a simple Python loop and function
+- Fetch filtered data using SQL
+- Explain basic Excel formulas

+### Interview-Level Explanation
+"I use Python for basic data processing, SQL for fetching data from databases, and Excel for simple validation and analysis."

+---

+## Day 2 – Core Basics Strengthening (Python + SQL + Excel)

+### Python Topics
+- if-else
+- Looping through lists
+- Simple logic-based programs

+### SQL Topics
 - LIMIT
-- WHERE vs HAVING
+- WHERE vs HAVING (conceptual)
+- Query execution flow (high level)

+### Excel Topics
+- AVERAGE
+- COUNTIF
+- SUMIF

 ### You Must Be Able To
-- Fetch data with conditions
-- Sort results
-- Explain query execution order
+- Explain Python logic step by step
+- Apply conditions correctly in SQL
+- Use conditional formulas in Excel

 ### Interview-Level Explanation
-"SQL is used to extract and manipulate structured data stored in relational databases."
+"I focus on writing clear logic first.
+Even for simple problems, I make sure the output is correct and easy to understand."

 ---

 ## Day 3 – Excel Basics (Fear Removal)

 ### Topics
-- SUM, AVERAGE, COUNT
-- IF formula
+- IF formula (detailed logic)
-- COUNTIF, SUMIF
+- COUNTIF vs SUMIF
 - Relative vs absolute references

 ### You Must Be Able To